-In King Sabata Dalindyebo Municipality, the final design for a new 15 000-seater stadium had been approved.
+In King Sabata Dalindyebo Municipality, the final design for a new 15 000-seater stadium had been approved and R100 million has been allocated for the construction of this facility.

-In Buffalo City, two stadiums - Absa Stadium, which seats 10 000 and Bhisho Stadium with 20 000 seats - were being refurbished.
-The city has been identified as a basecamp city for training both prior to and during the 2010 World Cup.
+In Buffalo City, two stadiums - Absa Stadium, which seats 10 000 and Bhisho Stadium with 20 000 seats - are being refurbished.
+The city has been identified as a basecamp city for training prior to and during the 2010 World Cup.

-The provincial Department of Sports, Recreation, Arts and Culture has partnered with the Educational Institute for Service Studies in Port Alfred, to upscale the capacity of 40 bed-and-breakfast owners.
+The provincial Department of Sports, Recreation, Arts and Culture has partnered with the Educational Institute for Service Studies in Port Alfred, to upscale the capacity of bed-and-breakfast owners.

 Parallel to the football spectacular, there will be an arts and culture programme.
-A crafters' database was being compiled, together with three additional crafters-hubs in Dimbaza, Dispatch and Flagstaff.
+A crafters' database was being compiled, together with three additional crafter-hubs in Dimbaza, Dispatch and Flagstaff.
 Fan parks - public viewing areas with large-screen TVs, entertainment and food and beverage stands - will be established for the tournament.